The Aviation Law Review: China

 To provide a legislative framework for the supervision of drones, the Civil Aviation Law was amended on 29 December 2018 with the addition of Article 214, authorising the State Council and the Central Military Commission to develop dedicated regulations for drones.

-China has established a voluntary and confidential reporting system, known as Sino Confidential Aviation Safety Reporting System (SCASS), which is run by a subordinate body of the Civil Aviation University of China.
+China has established a voluntary and confidential reporting system, known as the Sino confidential aviation safety reporting system (SCASS), which is run by a subordinate body of the Civil Aviation University of China.
 Any person may submit a report to the voluntary reporting system by letter, fax, email, online filing, phone calls or mobile apps.
 The legitimate rights and interests of the reporting persons are protected by relevant laws.
 The types of reports collected on the SCASS may include:

-- reports on poor operational environment of the aircraft, and the defects of equipment and facilities;
+- reports on the poor operational environment of an aircraft, and the defects of equipment and facilities;

-- reports on violation of rules or incidents due to human factors that result from carelessness or inadvertence;
+- reports on violations of rules or incidents due to human factors that result from carelessness or inadvertence;

 - reports concerning difficulties in implementing standards or flight procedures; and

-- reports on events that may affect the aviation safety other than accidents, incidents, or crimes.
+- reports on events that may affect aviation safety other than accidents, incidents or crimes.

 The year in review